barcek/sprk/README.md

 ## Getting started

-Sprk 1.1.1 is written in Python 3.8.5.
-On a Linux system with a compatible version of Python installed you should be able to place the sprk source file in the `/usr/bin` directory, make it executable with the below command and call it from any directory with the command `sprk`.
+Sprk 1.2.0 is written in Python 3.8.5.
+On a Linux system with a compatible version of Python installed, you should be able to place the sprk source file in the `/usr/bin` directory, make it executable with the below command and call it from any directory with the command `sprk`.

 ```shell
 chmod +x sprk